 PAIRING THE LIBERAL ARTS WITH HANDS-ON EXPERIENCE

 Averett’s programs combine the liberal arts with professional education.
 Experts agree that, regardless of one’s job, a person must be able to analyze information, think critically, communicate effectively, work in teams, and adapt to new conditions-the very skills provided by a liberal arts education.
 In addition, one must have the ability to apply specialized information-the skills provided by an academic major.
 Averett students are required to participate in an internship, practicum or service learning experience.
 As a result, Averett’s graduate placement rate into jobs or graduate school ranges between 90 and 100 percent, depending on the academic major

 Averett University provides a powerful university experience that will energize an individual for a first job, for a lifetime career and for productive life-long citizenship.

 Averett offers the quality of education that comes with small classes and personal attention, for only slightly more than the cost of attending a large state school.
 Students benefit from daily interaction with professors who are experts in their field.
 This level of personal, quality education is within financial reach and the return on such an investment is a lifetime of personal and professional success.
-Four year scholarships for first year students, transfers or international students range from $16,000 to $56,000 depending on their high school cumulative grade point average, SAT or ACT test score, and college preparatory curriculum (see requirements below).
+Four year scholarships for first year students, transfers or international students range from $20,000 to $64,000 depending on their high school cumulative grade point average, college grade point average (for Transfers), SAT or ACT test score, and college preparatory curriculum (see requirements below).
 Many other scholarships are available in addition to the merit scholarships.
 Information about these can be found at Averett’s website: www.averett.edu/financial-aid

 Averett has a selective admissions process.
 Applicants to Averett are evaluated based on the total picture that their credentials present.
 The following items are required with all applications for admission: